microsoft/OpenHack/byos/devops/GH.md

 ](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)

 ### GitHub post-deployment steps

+Note your Team name - you can find it under deploy script summary like `Team Name: devopsoh12345`, where **12345** is a random number.

 Add OpenHack team members to GitHub Team, follow guide: [Adding organization members to a team ](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team)